 This document is one of a set of documents about how to work safely in different types of workplace.
-This one is designed to be relevant for people who provide services in, and to, people's homes (whether employed or selfemployed) as well as employers of these individuals (which may include households).
-It will also be relevant to agencies who work with these individuals.
+This one is designed to be relevant for people who work from vehicles, including couriers, mobile workers, lorry drivers, on site transit and work vehicles, field forces or similar environments.